 Twitter account, if applicable.

-If you would like to add a little bit extra to your email cover letter, you might consider an electronic signature.
-Sites like Docusign.com offer you free email signatures that look professional and are easy to place within your document.
+If you would like to add a little bit extra to this document, you might consider an electronic signature.
+Sites like DocuSign.com offer you free email signatures that look professional and are easy to place within your document.

 What if Only a Cover Letter is Required?

 There are times when a job posting will request only a cover letter without a resume.
-As you can guess, this cover letter will contain slightly different content.
-You’ll have to include your skillsets as well as past work experience.
+As you can guess, this will contain slightly different content.
+Youโll have to include your skillsets as well as past work experience.

-To begin with, you’re going to format the letter the same way you would a traditional cover letter: Block style, Arial font size 12.
-All sections, such as header, recipients information, salutation, and closing, will remain the same.
+To begin with, youโre going to format the letter in the same traditional way: block style, Arial font size 12.
+All sections, such as header, recipient information, salutation, and closing, will remain the same.

 First, create an introductory paragraph that briefly introduces you to your prospective employer, and includes a summary of your experience:

 Dentz Graphics is known for its innovative and provocative design strategies.
-As an experienced, and motivated designer, I am extremely interested in applying for the position of Lead Graphic Designer.
-Having 6 years plus experience in graphic design, working as a consultant for established graphic design companies throughout Los Angeles, I believe I can lead your current projects to success.
+As an experienced and motivated designer, I am extremely interested in applying for the position of Lead Graphic Designer.
+Having 6 years plus of experience in graphic design and working as a consultant for established graphic design companies throughout Los Angeles, I believe I can lead your current projects to success.

 Next, create a bullet point list that demonstrates how you can meet the requirements listed in the job posting: